ivanpaulovich/amora-angular-app/README.md

 	--name amora-frontend \
 	ivanpaulovich/amora:latest
 ```
-Then navigate to http://localhost:8001 and play with de API.
+Then navigate to http://localhost:8001 and play with the App.

 # We are live on Azure